 Program leaders, please submit your schedule to the Department Chair/ Director a few days prior to the ORR deadline so your Chair/ Director can send your schedule to ORR with the rest of the schedules.
 The due date for course schedules is posted on the Academic Calendar for each semester: https://www.fgcu.edu/Registrar/academiccalendar.asp.

 When creating the course schedule, please be sure to use the most current template.
 Each Department Chair/Director receives the template from one of the Associate Deans each term, please contact your Chair/ Director for the correct template.
-Also, if there is a question regarding room cap, you can review the room restrictions/cap by clicking here.

 If you make changes to your scheduled course (time/day) after the schedule has gone "live" or you need to offer something outside of the standard time slots, you must submit a variance request with your schedule.
 After the form is completed and signed by the Department Chair/ Director and Associate Dean, scan form and send to ORR with schedule.